Kunstmaan/KunstmaanBundlesCMS/UPGRADE-4.0.md

 The DomainConfigurationInterface has also been changed.
 If you have implemented this interface, please be sure to check the required methods.

+##EventListener

+The AdminListEvent has been changed, properties Form, Request and function Response have been added.

 ##Node version locking

 See https://github.com/Kunstmaan/KunstmaanBundlesCMS/tree/master/src/Kunstmaan/NodeBundle/Resources/doc/Locking.md